Our new research cycle for Benchmark Litigation Canada – the definitive guide to Canada's leading litigation law firms and lawyers - has begun!

 Lawyers who are highly regarded by their peers and possess a strong case record and positive client feedback.

 'Ones to watch' these are lawyers who are building their reputations in the market.
+Future stars are NOT age-specific.

 How does Benchmark differ from Chambers or other competitors?